 - Immunomodulatory medicine.
 This is a liquid or pill taken by mouth that affects the immune system.
 It may be used when other treatments don't work well.
 This medicine may have side effects.
 Your child will have regular blood tests to check for side effects.

-- Biologic medicines.
-In severe cases, your child may need a new medicine such as dupilumab.
+- Biologic medicine.
+In severe cases, your child may need a medicine such as dupilumab.
 This medicine is injected.

 What are possible complications of atopic dermatitis in a child?